 WE WORK TO promote the enhancement, growth and careful use of Mt.
 Lebanon’s GREEN SPACE PARKS - BIRD PARK, TWIN HILLS AND ROBB HOLLOW - and to foster an appreciation of and respect for the environment.

 The Mt.
 Lebanon Nature Conservancy has many nature-based programs, volunteer work days, a native plant sale and more.
-To learn about our events, please see our list of events.
+To learn about our events, please see our list of events

-2025 NATIVE PLANT SALE
+NATIVE PLANT SALE 2025

-The sale will offer 18 native species (subject to supplier availability).
-The plants will be in the form of “landscape plugs,” which are young plants that have highly developed root systems.
-Watch for the March issue of Mt.
-Lebanon Magazine to learn how root structures match growing conditions.
+• The sale offers 18 native species (subject to supplier availability).
+They are in the form of “landscape plugs,” which are young plants with highly developed root systems.

-Plant pickup will be May 3, 10 a.m. - 1 p.m. at Sunnyhill Unitarian Church, 1240 Washington Road.
+• Plant pickup will be May 3, 10 a.m. - 1 p.m. at Sunnyhill Unitarian Church, 1240 Washington Road.
 There will also be an in-person sale on May 3, with the same plants on offer as via the online sale.

 PROGRAM: Spring wildflower hike